herflis/concepts-temp/content/settings.md

 - send a POST or PATCH OData request to create or modify settings

 > If the settings file is in JSON format, the properties are exposed as regular fields of the settings content.
 This lets you access and even modify setting values directly through OData without having to edit the text.
-?
-To learn more, visit the Dynamic content items article for more details [?link to dynamic content type?].
+???
+To learn more, visit the Dynamic content items article for more details [?link to dynamic content type?].???

 # portal setting content